NCSC History Timeline

 - October sees Gavin and Terry meet with the Sporting Club and Blyth Valley Arts and Leisure Services to discuss having a REAL TRACK BUILT at the Sporting Club!
 Full agreement is reached - we just need the money honey!

 - Gavin switches to mountain bike wheels and tyres following advice from some of his Facebook contacts.

-- Jimmy Smith turns up with the ex-Mick Hoult Archie Wilkinson machine, a beautiful example still looking like new after Mick used it just a handful of times.
+- Jimmy Smith turns up with the ex-Mick Hoult Archie Wilkinson machine, a beautiful example still looking like new after Mick used it just twice.